Tony-Lowe/STGen/README.md

 ## ⚠️ Attention
-We are still organizing our *Divide and Conquer* module.
-We will update our code upon acceptance.
-And the speed of this code can still be optimized.
+We are still organizing our *Divide and Conquer* module and the speed of this code can still be optimized.
 Our full and optimized code will be released on github upon acceptance.

 ## 🛠Installation
 ```bash